sprocket run

 Inputs to a Sprocket run are provided as arguments passed after the WDL document name is provided.
 Each input can be specified as either

-- a key value pair (e.g.,
+- a key-value pair (e.g.,

-hello_defaults.jsonfile where the contents are{ "main.is_pirate": true }) - a YAML file containing inputs (e.g. a
+@(e.g.,@hello_defaults.jsonwhere the contents are{ "main.is_pirate": true }), or - a YAML file of inputs prefixed with

-hello_defaults.yamlfile where the contents aremain.is_pirate: true)
+@(e.g.,@hello_defaults.yamlwhere the contents aremain.is_pirate: true).

 Inputs are incrementally applied, meaning that inputs specified later override inputs specified earlier.
 This enables you to do something like the following to use a set of default parameters and iterate through sample names in Bash rather than create many individual input files.

-sprocket run example.wdl hello_defaults.json main.name="Ari"An example
+sprocket run example.wdl task.files=*.txtAn example

 Using the the WDL document from the guided tour, we can specify the name parameter as a key-value pair on the command line.